 Perhaps some back story is needed at first.
 My lifetime career was in education: I was a secondary school English teacher and then a principal.
 It was only during a period of grief after my wife died that I decided to break my social isolation and join a group.

-Quite randomly I chose a camera club and it all started from there.
+Quite randomly I chose a photography club and it all started from there.
 They taught me the basics (I really knew so little) and I then completed four years of part-time study at Photography Studies College in Melbourne.
 In my final year, I had to select a specialisation and for me, it was a no-brainer – fine art.
 I loved the freedom and the challenges that it brought.

 A theme that runs through much of my work is that of the transience of human life.
 Nothing lasts forever and that which exists undergoes constant change.
 You will find this concept underpinning a lot of my work, whether it is fine art work, my music photography (because no two performances will ever be the same) and in my travel photography images.